bonom/Sentiment-Analysis/README.md

  1. Baseline model using a Naive Bayes classifier
  2. Implementation of a paper proposal [1]
  3. Personal custom model
-You can find the code for the models in the models.py file and the script for training them in the main.py file.
+You can find the code for the models in the models.py file and the script for training them in the `main.py` file.

 ## Results
-The results will be printed in the console, weights will be saved in the `weights` folder and plots of loss, accuracy and f1 score will be saved in the `plots` folder.
+The results will be printed in the console, weights will be saved in the *weights* folder and plots of loss, accuracy and f1 score will be saved in the *plots* folder.

 ## Note
-The datasets used for the training and testing are the nltk `subjectivity` and `movie_reviews` datasets.
+The datasets used for the training and testing are the `nltk` *subjectivity* and *movie_revirews* datasets.

 ## References
 [1] F. Sun and N. Chu, “Text sentiment analysis based on cnn-bilstm-attention model,” in *2020 International Conference on Robots Intelligent System (ICRIS)*, 2020, pp. 749–752.